San7o/ledger-board/README.md

 More verbose explaination can be found in `kubernetes/README.md`

 Note: We are not using a database inside the local cluster, since It's much more stable to use a well known distributed DB provider.
 The connection to the DB shall be made to the provider.
 So far, I didn't set up any online instance so the kubernetes cluster won't be able to connect to the DB.

+# Other tools

+You can use other usefil tools like:
+- `pre-commit` to run checks automatically before committing
+- `act` to simulate bithub actions